vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

 Why didn’t we `require "Nokogiri"`?
 Mechanize provides us with all our scraping needs.
 As we discussed in the previous article, Mechanize builds on top of Nokogiri and allows us to extract content as well.
+It was however important to cover that gem in the first article since we needed to build on top of it.

 # Pry

 First things first.
 Before we jump into our code here, I thought it was necessary to show you how you can efficiently check if your code works as expected every step of the way.
 As you have certainly noticed, I have added another tool to the mix.
-I added `Pry` which is really handy for debugging.
+Among other things, `Pry` which is really handy for debugging.
 If you place `Pry.start(binding)` anywhere in your code, you can inspect your application at exactly that point.

-It is really helpful to check every step along the way if you have the data you expected.
+You can pry into the objects at specific points in the application.
+This is really helpful to take your application step by step without tripping over your own feet.
 For example, let’s place it right after our `write_page` function and check if `link` is what we expect.

 #### Pry